HDBSD/Fifos-Patch/README.md

 - Fixed a bug that resulted in overwriting of in memory save data, allowing a save to be loaded in the wrong stage.

 # Notes
-- Implemented primitive testing tools by starting the game with parameter "--HDPatch_Dev"
+- Implemented primitive testing tools by starting the game with parameter "-HDPatch_Dev"

 # File Structure